abhirocks1211/OmniQuiz/README.md

 # OmniQuiz
 A simple quiz game built with some specific requirements.
 Why is it called OmniQuiz?
-It's because i build this app as an assignment for Omnicuris ().
+It's because i build this app as an assignment for Omnicuris (India's Largest Online CME Platform).
 * A single player quiz game
 * A start screen that a user can start a new game
 * 10 unique questions, each quiz question has 5 choices